Econundrums/NFL-Arrests-Database/README.md

 ## Training the data

-First we'll need to acquire all the different "unique" words used within all the documents and a count of the total number of documents used (the "Why?" will become relevant soon, unless you already read my provided links regarding the Bernoulli model).
+First we'll need to acquire all the different "unique" words used within all the documents and a count of the total number of documents used (to understand why, see the [Bernoulli model](https://nlp.stanford.edu/IR-book/html/htmledition/the-bernoulli-model-1.html)).

 ```R